 Last February, a discovery of a breach of customer data at Fifth Third Bank uncovered a troubling truth.
 It wasn’t foreign hackers that had accessed the information, but their own employees who handed over the data intentionally.
+Insider threats are a real and dangerous thing to your organization.

-Starting in 2018, personal information that included Social Security numbers, addresses, and account numbers were provided by a small group of employees at a Florida location of the Cincinnati-based bank.
+Starting in 2018, personal information that included Social Security numbers, addresses, and account numbers was provided by a small group of employees at a Florida location of the Cincinnati-based bank.
 Fifth Third has since terminated the individuals and is cooperating with authorities to ensure that justice is served on all accounts, but it brings up yet another factor in the ongoing battle against the breach: how do you protect your businesses from your own employees?

 In short, you cannot avoid it entirely.
 You have to have trust in your employees as human beings, otherwise, you wouldn’t have hired them.
 But you can help ensure that you have safeguards in place that will protect your employees well as your business.
 This means that it is critical to establish a set of standards that ensures there is a process to provide checks and balances against any possible wrongdoing.